Communication During Chronic Illness and End-of-Life

 By virtue of their training, healthcare providers speak a different language than most of us - the language of medicine and the language of healthcare facilities.
 Upon diagnosis, many of us find ourselves in a foreign land, struggling to translate and understand unfamiliar terms and references.
 However the Nova Scotia Health Authority booklet Your Rights and Responsibilities: Patient and Family Guide notes that “You have the right to ask questions and to receive information, in terms you understand, about your health care.”

 It may be helpful to ask for assistance from a friend or family member to take notes during meetings with healthcare providers.
 While you are concentrating on relating your observations and receiving updates on your care recipient’s condition, important messages can be lost.
+This Palliative Support Reference Sheet may help you keep track of the people involved in your loved one's care.

 10. What You Need from Healthcare Providers